augustss/verse-semantics/Book/docs/03_operators.md

-# Operators - Complete Reference
+# Operators

-## Overview

-Operators in Verse are special functions that perform actions on their operands.
+Operators are special functions that perform actions on their operands.
 They provide concise syntax for common operations like arithmetic, comparison, logical operations, and assignment.
-Understanding operators is essential for writing effective Verse code, as they form the foundation of most expressions and control flow decisions.

-In Verse, operators follow strict precedence rules and have specific behaviors regarding failure and effects.
-Many operators are failable, meaning they can fail at runtime and must be used in appropriate failure contexts.

 ## Operator Formats

 Verse operators come in three formats based on their position relative to their operands:

 ### Prefix Operators

 Prefix operators appear before their single operand:

 - `not Expression` - Logical negation

 - `-Value` - Numeric negation

 - `+Value` - Numeric positive (for alignment)

 ### Infix Operators

 Infix operators appear between their two operands:

 - `A + B` - Addition

 - `A * B` - Multiplication

 - `A = B` - Equality comparison

 - `A and B` - Logical AND

 ### Postfix Operators

 Postfix operators appear after their single operand:

 - `Value?` - Query operator for logic values

 ## Operator Precedence